zjestrella-r7/plugin-sdk-docs/PYTHON.md

 * unlock_cache - Removes a lock file after waiting a specified amount of time and returns a boolean value
 * get_hashes_string - Returns a dictionary of hashes from a string
 * check_hashes - Returns a boolean on whether checksum was a hash of provided string.
 Supports MD5, SHA(1,256,512)
-* open_url - Returns a URL object from a url and optional HTTP client headers
+* open_url - Returns a URL object from a url and optional timeout, SSL verification, and HTTP client headers
 * get_url_filename - Returns a filename from url using content-disposition or file name in url, or `None` type
 * exec_command - Returns a dictionary of stdout, stderr, and return code of executed command